 Pack a picnic breakfast, lunch or snack and enjoy it under one of our picnic shelters on Songbird Lane.
 We have surrounded the shelters with bird feeders, birdbaths and a butterfly garden, so you can enjoy the birds while you eat.
 You will also find nearby: McDonald’s, Steak ‘n Shake, Denny’s, Culvers, Bob Evans, Cracker Barrel, Krispy Kreme, Ruby Tuesdays, Taco Bell & Burger King.

-The World Bird Sanctuary’s Nature Center houses a variety of birds, mammals and reptiles for visitors to view and learn about.
-These animals are on display daily and include a rotating group of parrots from around the world (including “Arizona” the Thick Billed Parrot – a critically endangered parrot which may possibly still inhabit the South West United States), snakes such as “Kahn”, the 12 foot Albino Burmese Python, “Dorothy, Rose, Blanche and Sophia”, our three-toed box turtle troop, “Rustle” the Armadillo and “Batty and Scar”, our Straw-colored Fruit Bats.
+(Currently closed due to Covid-19) The World Bird Sanctuary’s Nature Center houses a variety of birds, mammals and reptiles for visitors to view and learn about.
+These animals are on display daily and include a rotating group of parrots from around the world (including “Arizona” the Thick Billed Parrot – a critically endangered parrot which may possibly still inhabit the South West United States), “Dorothy, Rose, Blanche and Sophia”, our three-toed box turtle troop, and “Batty and Scar”, our Straw-colored Fruit Bats.

 Access to the Nature Center is provided by a carefully designed path with hand railings and lighting.
 There is also a special needs access trail that is paved and equipped with handrails and lighting.

 Located at the Visitor’s Center and offers nature-themed apparel, books, jewelry, toys and much more.
 Snacks and beverages are also available.

 The Kathryn G. Favre Wildlife Hospital is closed to the general public.
 Please call (636) 861-1392 or email firstname.lastname@example.org to schedule your private tour today.